adamlwgriffiths/jaweson/README.rst

 store (database, s3, etc) become compromised, your system could be tricked into running malicious code.

-This is not without a cost, and that is the need to provide support for non-JSON friendly types.
+Avoiding pickle is not without a cost, and that is the need to provide support for non-JSON friendly types.

 Example::